martiabr/fixing-ar/README.md

 The application was developed on Android Studio, Version 3.6.1.
 OpenCV version 4.2.0 was imported.

-Example videos of application in use are upoaded and named "exampleVideo_" and "exampleVideo_2".
+Example videos of application in use are upoaded and named "exampleVideo_", "exampleVideo_2" and "exampleVideo_3".

 ## Modules